BlockSecCA/vulnerable-app/README.md

 The original OWASP Juice Shop is licensed under the MIT License.

 ### This Fork
-Anonymization modifications by Carlos, 2025.
+Anonymization modifications by Carlos - BlockSecCA, 2025.
 Distributed under the same MIT License as the original.

 ## Ethical Use